foucar/CASS/README.md

 parameter to CASS at the program start.

-Sometimes you don't want to have all the rate output, ie. when you run the program in a batched way on a cluster.
+Sometimes you don't want to have the rate displayed, ie. when you run the program in a batched way on a cluster.
 You can suppress the output with

     -r

-Results of Processors can optionally be saved to either a root or a hdf5 file.
+Results of Processors can optionally be saved to either a root, cbf or a hdf5 file.
+One has to enable these options in cass_myconfiq.pri.
+Please refer to
-One has to enable these options in cass_myconfiq.pri Refer to @ref cassinstall for more details.
+@ref cassinstall for more details.
 The filename has to be given in the Processor setup in the ini file.

 If you want to quit the program before the file has been fully analyzed but still want to dump everything that has been processed so far to the file you